UniversalDependencies/docs/morphology.md

 ## Part-of-Speech Tags

-The list of <a href="ud-pos-index.html">universal POS tags</a> is fixed list containing 17 tags.
+The list of <a href="ud-pos-index.html">universal POS tags</a> is a fixed list containing 17 tags.
 It is possible that some tags will not be used in some languages.
 However, the list cannot be extended to cover language-specific extensions.
-Alternatively, more fine-grained classification of words may be achieved via the use of <a href="ud-feat-index.html">features</a>  (see below).
+Instead, more fine-grained classification of words can be achieved via the use of <a href="ud-feat-index.html">features</a> (see below).

 Also, note that the <a href="format.html">CoNLL-U format</a>
 allows an additional POSTAG, taken from a language-specific